 Take specialist advice on the implications of ACAS early conciliation.

-Before an individual can make an employment tribunal claim, they first have to refer the dispute to ACAS for early conciliation and obtain an Early Conciliation Certificate.
+Before someone can make an employment tribunal claim, they first have to refer the dispute to ACAS for early conciliation and obtain an Early Conciliation Certificate.

 Since the removal of tribunal fees, and with the number of tribunal claims continuing to increase, there has been significant growth in the use of conciliation with more organisations having to navigate pre-tribunal procedures.